Chrisyk/MockMedia/README.md

 # MockMedia

 MockMedia is a three-tier web application leveraging React, Django, and MySQL.
 It ultilizes AWS micro-services, such as Amazon Relational Database, Amazon Simple Notification Service, AWS Lambda, and Amazon Simple Storage Service to provide a completely decoupled architecture.
-This mock social media platform showcases my full-stack and cloud developer proficiency.

 ## Features